José Enrique Rodó: Classical culture

-In Ariel, Rodó surveys the situation that Latin America faced at the end of the 19th century.
-He points out that utilitarianism relies on specialization and materialism, which consequently affects the wealth of our minds.
-Such practices can and will impact the spirit.
-To revive its spirit, Rodó proposed a strict adherence to the aesthetic ideals of Greek and Roman cultures.
-He believed that both embody a sense of beauty and, most importantly, recognize the significance of dedicating oneself to intellectual pursuits.
-Art, therefore, becomes a form of learning that nurtures and enriches the spirit while negating utilitarianism.
+In the foundational essay Ariel (1900), Rodó surveys the socio-political situation that Latin America faced at the end of the 19th century following the aftermath of the Spanish–American War.
+He posits that the rapid adoption of utilitarianism relies heavily on hyper-specialization and materialism, which consequently stunts and devalues the holistic "wealth of our minds."
+Rodó cautions that such purely economic and transactional societal practices will ultimately fracture and compromise the human spirit.

+To revive this cultural spirit, Rodó proposes a strict adherence to the aesthetic and philosophical ideals of ancient Greek and Roman cultures.
+He asserts that both classical realms embody an essential, universal sense of transcendent beauty and, most importantly, collectively recognize the deep significance of dedicating oneself to disinterested intellectual and artistic pursuits.
+Within this framework, art becomes a vital form of lifelong learning that actively nurtures, balances, and enriches the spirit while directly counteracting the limitations of utilitarianism.

 Denunciation of utilitarianism

 Rodó denounced pragmatic utilitarianism, i.e. the philosophical movement that considered utility as the way to bring the most happiness to all those affected by it: “the name Ariel means the affirming of an idealist sense of life against the limitations of utilitarianism”.
 He furthers his argument by stating that utilitarianism causes certain individuals to become specialized in very specific fields and as an effect of such specialization, they end up receiving an incomplete, deformed education.
 Rodó argues that due to specialization, an individual could be a genius in one aspect of life and completely inept in another.
 Rodó describes this as the mutilation of the person, because without a general understanding of life through knowledge, the person is no longer complete.
 The specialization of jobs causes societies to become underdeveloped as opposed to evolving towards maturity.
 It is this specialization that causes societies to arrive at mediocrity, and as Rodó informs us, another culprit of mediocrity is democracy as it is applied today.
 This is a strong statement, and Rodó justifies it by clarifying that because democratic societies give power to the masses, whom he deems less capable of making good decisions; but he is not against democracy but rather shows many ways in which its weak points can be strengthened, pointing for instance at the importance of the most capable educating the rest of society to pull the average upwards instead of letting the trend be the opposite.